Here’s How to Support Balinese Dogs (With Little to No Effort)

 Some of the animal-rescue organizations not only have shelters but shops, where you can buy products (including souvenirs and second-hand goods).
 They are always looking for donations.
 Thanks to your contributions, they can improve their services and help more animals in need.

 Volunteer at an animal rescue organization.

-Most of those organizations, as they bring in more and more dogs every day, they are always looking for volunteers.
-You will be able to help animals hands-on, including feeding, bathing, walking and playing with them.
-Beforehand, check on the organisation’s website if you need any vaccinations to be able to volunteer.
+As they bring in more and more dogs every day, most of those organizations are always looking for volunteers.
+You will be able to help animals hands-on, including feeding, bathing, walking, and playing with them.
+Beforehand, check on the organization’s website if you need any vaccinations to be able to volunteer.

 Foster a dog.

-If you are staying in Bali for a long time, then you can consider fostering a dog or a cat.
+If you stay in Bali for a long time, you can consider fostering a dog or a cat.
 As it is not always advisable to directly rescue animals from the street, it is recommended to do so from renowned organizations.

-The situation in Bali is getting more and more concerning, and the animal-rescue organizations need any kind of support to help them to fight against animal cruelty.
+Bali's situation is getting more and more concerning, and the animal-rescue organizations need any kind of support to help them fight against animal cruelty.